 action de in rem verso – an action for unjust enrichment wherein the plaintiff must show that an enrichment was bestowed, that it caused an impoverishment, that there is no justification, and that the plaintiff has no other adequate remedy at law, including no remedy under an express or implied contract.— aka actio de in rem verso.

-Personal Action – a legal action brought against a person (“in personam“) for recovery of debt or personal property (goods or chattels) or for damages or other redress for breach of contract or other injuries, but not involving real property; must be brought by the person injured or damages rather than by his personal representative.
+personal action – a legal action brought against a person (“in personam“) for recovery of debt, damages, or personal property relating to any type of breach of contract or tort; must be brought by the person injured, not his representative.

 Actions pertaining to Recovery of Land:

-Action of Ejectment – an owner or occupier who was wrongfully ejected recovers possession, damages, & costs.
+action of ejectment – an owner or occupier who was wrongfully ejected recovers possession, damages, and costs.

 action for poinding: